+In singular occurrences (limited reaches), tunnel construction may interfere with the groundwater flow systems, may occasionally cause dewatering of overlying springs and riparian areas that also provide critical habitat for flora and fauna, and may locally affect groundwater quality.
 Tunneling activities have a high probability of encountering fractures with groundwater that may be of varying water quality.
 However, the risk of encountering water that is contaminated by natural or anthropogenic chemical and mineral substances that could result in release of toxic or contaminated water to the surface and to surface waters is not known.
-Potential impacts on groundwater depend on the construction method.
-Blasting on rock fractures and joints may affect groundwater flow and quality.
-For tunnels dug with TBMs, tunnel grouting, operation and maintenance of the TBM, shaft excavation, and dewatering associated with shaft excavation could potentially affect groundwater quantity and quantity.
-For conventional mining methods, grouting and dewatering could affect groundwater quality and quantity.
+Potential impacts on groundwater flow and quality.
+For tunnels dug with tunnel boring machines, tunnel grouting, operation and maintenance of the machine, shaft excavation, and dewatering associated with shaft excavation could potentially affect groundwater quantity and quantity.
+For sequential excavation method tunnels, grouting and dewatering could affect groundwater quality and quantity.